 Sylvia K. Barnes has served as a director of Halcón since May 2017 and currently serves as a member of the Audit Committee and the Reserves Committee.
 Ms. Barnes is a Principal and owner of Tanda Resources LLC, a privately-held oil & gas investment and consulting company focusing on upstream investments and consulting.
 Previously, Ms. Barnes served as Managing Director and Group Head for KeyBanc Capital Markets Oil & Gas Investment and Corporate Banking Group from 2011 to 2015 and was a member of the firm’s Executive Committee.
 Ms. Barnes previously served as Head of Energy Investment Banking at Madison Williams, and prior to that, as Managing Director at Merrill Lynch’s energy investment banking practice.
 She joined Merrill Lynch as part of the firm’s 2006 acquisition of Petrie Parkman & Co.
 From 1994 to 2000, Ms. Barnes worked as Managing Director and Senior Vice President for Nesbitt Burns, including serving as head of the firm’s U.S. energy investment banking group.
 Ms. Barnes worked in various capacities at Nesbitt Burns and, from 1984 to 1993, she worked for its parent company, Bank of Montreal, specializing in structured finance and corporate banking for energy clients.
 Ms. Barnes began her career as a reservoir engineer for Esso Resources.
 Ms. Barnes graduated from the University of Manitoba with a Bachelor of Science in Engineering (Dean’s List), was a licensed professional engineer in Alberta and earned a Masters of Business Administration in Finance from York University.
 Ms. Barnes’ extensive financial analysis and transaction experience, in addition to her knowledge of the oil and gas industry, provides her with valuable insights into corporate strategy, capital allocation, equity and debt financing and the assessment and management of risks faced by energy companies.
 Ms. Barnes is active in oil and gas industry activities and in the Houston community.
 She currently serves as Vice Chairperson of the Houston Energy Finance Group and Chairperson of the Santa Maria Hostel Foundation.

 William J. Campbell has served as a director of Halcón since September 2016 and currently serves as Chairman of the Compensation Committee and as a member of the Nominating and Corporate Governance Committee.
-Mr. Campbell is the Managing Director and Co-owner of CB Energy, LLC, an independent oil and gas exploration company founded in 1997.
+Mr. Campbell is the Chairman and Chief Executive Officer of Cima Inspection LLC, a 9 year old Pasadena-based Non Destructive Testing company.
+He also serves as Managing Director and Co-owner of CB Energy, LLC, an independent oil and gas exploration company founded in 1997.
 He has over thirty two years of experience in the legal, investment and energy industries with a diverse background in management, finance, legal, land and marketing.
 Since 2006, Mr. Campbell has served as owner and managing director of PPPCo-CB Energy, LLC, a Houston, Texas-based private oil and gas exploration and production company.
 From 1991 to 1996, Mr. Campbell served as Principal, Vice President and Corporate Counsel of Houston, Texas-based Fremont Energy Corporation, a Bechtel Family company, where Mr. Campbell managed the company’s domestic and international energy asset portfolio and directed the company’s commercial, banking, and legal activities, and from 1985 through 1991, Mr. Campbell served as Counsel and Manager for Bechtel Investments, Inc. in Houston, Texas, managing its oil and gas marketing and land/legal operations.
 Mr. Campbell was also the first representative of Bechtel in the J.P.
 Morgan Corporate Finance Program, New York, New York (1988).
 In addition, Mr. Campbell represented Bechtel’s outside oil and gas interests by serving as a Director on the boards of BecField Drilling Services, the then largest independent horizontal and directional drilling company in the United States, CurveDrill, Inc. and PetroSource Corporation, a refining and marketing company with annual revenues over $500 million.
 Mr. Campbell started his professional career at the Houston, Texas law firm of Reynolds, Allen & Cook.
 Mr. Campbell has a Doctorate of Jurisprudence (J.D.) and holds a Bachelor of Business Administration Degree (BBA) in Petroleum Land Management/Finance from the University of Texas in Austin, Texas.
 Mr. Campbell is active in community and civic affairs.
-His service includes: The Kinkaid School Board of Trustees of Houston since 2007, and its Advancement, Finance & Building Committees since 2002; the Board of Directors of the Houston Country Club from 2005 to 2007; the Institute for Molecular Medicine as a Founding Trustee and Scientific Advisory Board Member since 2001; the Development Board of the University of Texas Health Science Center since 1991- Chair Emeritus 2002-2003; the Advisory Boards of Tanglewood Bank, NA and the Amegy Bank of Texas, N.A. since 1998; the Endowment Board, Jr. Warden and Senior Council Representative of St. Martin’s Episcopal Church since 2004; the Board of Directors and Treasurer of the Daniel and Edith Ripley Foundation since 2005; the Board of Directors of the Bayou City Pump Inc. since 2010; the Board of Directors of Erin Energy Corporation and its Audit and Compensation Committees since 2011; the Advance Team Board of M.D.
+His service includes: The Kinkaid School Board of Trustees of Houston since 2007, and its Advancement, Finance & Building Committees since 2002; the Board of Directors of the Houston Country Club from 2005 to 2007; the Institute for Molecular Medicine as a Founding Trustee and Scientific Advisory Board Member since 2001; the Development Board of the University of Texas Health Science Center since 1991- Chair Emeritus 2002-2003; the Advisory Boards of Tanglewood Bank, NA and the Amegy Bank of Texas, N.A. since 1998; the Endowment Board, Jr. Warden and Senior Council Representative of St. Martin’s Episcopal Church since 2004; the Board of Directors and Treasurer of the Daniel and Edith Ripley Foundation since 2005; the Board of Directors of the Bayou City Pump Inc. since 2010; the Board of Directors of Erin Energy Corporation and its Audit and Compensation Committees 2011-2017; the Advance Team Board of M.D.
 Anderson since 2005; the Texas Children’s Hospital Individuals Committee since 2005; the Memorial Hermann System Board of Directors and its Finance and Chairman-Governance Committees and Memorial Hermann Foundation since 2011 and a Member of the Texas Bar Association.

 James W. Christmas has served as a director of Halcón since February 2012 and currently serves as Lead Independent Director, a position he has held since January 2015, as Chairman of the Audit Committee and as a member of the Compensation Committee.
 Mr. Christmas began serving as a director of Petrohawk Energy Corporation on July 12, 2006, effective upon the merger of KCS Energy, Inc. (“KCS”) into Petrohawk.
 He continued to serve as a director, and as Vice Chairman of the Board of Directors, for Petrohawk until BHP Billiton acquired all of Petrohawk in August 2011.
 He also served on the Audit Committee and the Nominating and Corporate Governance Committee.
 Mr. Christmas served as a member of the Board of Directors of Petrohawk, a wholly owned subsidiary of BHP Billiton, and as chair of the Financial Reporting Committee of such board until September 2014.
 He also serves on the Advisory Board of the Tobin School of Business of St. John’s University.
 Mr. Christmas serves as a director of Rice Energy, as chairman of its audit committee and a member of its compensation committee, and as a director and member of the audit committee and compensation committee of Yuma Energy.
 He served as President and Chief Executive Officer of KCS from 1988 until April 2003 and Chairman of the Board and Chief Executive Officer of KCS until its merger into Petrohawk.
 Mr. Christmas was a Certified Public Accountant in New York and was with Arthur Andersen & Co. from 1970 until 1978 before leaving to join National Utilities & Industries (“NUI”), a diversified energy company, as Vice President and Controller.
 He remained with NUI until 1988, when NUI spun out its unregulated activities that ultimately became part of KCS.
 As an auditor and audit manager, controller and in his role as CEO of KCS, Mr. Christmas was directly or indirectly responsible for financial reporting and compliance with SEC regulations, and as such has extensive experience in reviewing and evaluating financial reports, as well as in evaluating executive and board performance and in recruiting directors.